- About the Conference

 A subfield of Religious Studies, Dharma Studies promotes critical, grounded as well as constructive enquiries into the Indic religious traditions, their histories, literatures, discursive as well material cultures, philosophies, rituals, music and dance.
 As we conceptualize the field, three core concerns stand out.
 First, the field is about the Indic life world the dharmic traditions constitute and share among themselves.
 Sensitive enquiries into this life world need to take into account both the long inheritances as well as evolutions.
 They also need to pay careful attention to the relationships between the dharmic traditions, their affinities and differences.
 Instead of positioning one against the other we are more interested to explore what they share, and enable dialogues between them.
 Second, this Indic life world acquired its modern forms and practices in the midst of other unfolding historical processes such as European colonialism as well as global capitalism.
 Hence, the interface between dharmic traditions, and European colonialism and global capitalism constitutes a central concern for our work.
 Third, we see the field particularly concerned with methods and languages.
 Training in standard academic methods of studying religion is essential for fruitful engagement with Indic traditions.
 So is competency in Indian classical and vernacular languages.
 Having said that, we believe, a comparative awareness of how methods and languages are employed in other sub-fields of religious studies, Jewish studies or Islamic studies for instance, helps in reflecting on their usage vis-à-vis Indic traditions.
 At the same time, we remain open to questions about limitations of available methods or necessity of evolving more specific theoretical models as regards the study of Indic religions.

-Moving beyond the four ‘Themes in Focus,’ the conference invites papers in a wide range of areas including but not confined to:
+Moving beyond the four principal ‘Themes in Focus,’ the conference invites papers in a wide range of areas including but not confined to:

-| Indian Epics and their Retellings | Dharma and Aesthetics |
+| Bhakti Literatures and Thought | Indian Epics and Their Retellings | Visual Media and Dharmic Traditions |

-| Music and Dance in Dharmic Traditions | Archaeology of Dharmic Sites |
+| Dharma and Ecology | Music and Dance in Dharmic Traditions | Life Histories of Katha Vachaks |

-| Dharmic Periodicals and their Publics | Economic Histories of Dharmic Institutions |
+| Dharmic Periodicals and Their Publics | Ethical Self-Cultivation | Dharmic Traditions and the Diaspora |

-| Dharma and Digital Communities | Dharmic Traditions and Diaspora |
+| Transnational Dharmic Traditions | Dharma and Digital Communities | Histories of Family Worship |

-| Animals and Dharmic Traditions | Sustainable Life and Dharmic Traditions |
+| Deities and Temples | Animals and Dharmic Traditions | Disability and Dharmic Narratives |

-| Charity and Dharmic Traditions | Dharma and Consciousness Studies |
+| Charity | Dharma and the Market | Manuscript Cultures |

-| Dharma and the Market | Dharma, Ayurveda and Healing |
+| Pilgrimage Narratives | Dharma and Aesthetics | Dharma and Medical Humanities |

-| Pilgrimage Narratives | Dharma and Intellectual Property Rights |
+| Dharma in the Age of AI | Dharma and Intellectual Property Rights | Dharma and Legal Studies |

-| Interfaith Dialogues | Dharma and Legal Studies |
+| Dharma-economics | Interfaith Dialogues |

 Program & Schedule